-B.3 Using Instance-Specific Alert Files in Oracle RAC
+Using Instance-Specific Alert Files in Oracle RAC

 Each instance in an Oracle RAC database has one alert file.

-The alert file for each instance, alert.SID.log, contains important information about error messages and exceptions that occur during database operations.
+The alert file for each instance, alert_SID.log, contains important information about error messages and exceptions that occur during database operations.
 Information is appended to the alert file each time you start the instance.
 All process threads can write to the alert file for the instance.

-The $alert_SID.\log$ file is in the directory specified by the DIAGNOSTIC_DEST initialization parameter.
+The $alert_SID.log$ file is in the directory specified by the DIAGNOSTIC_DEST initialization parameter.

-B.4 Enabling Tracing for Java-Based Tools and Utilities in Oracle RAC
+Enabling Tracing for Java-Based Tools and Utilities in Oracle RAC

-All Java-based tools and utilities that are available in Oracle RAC are called by executing scripts of the same name as the tool or utility.
+All Java-based tools and utilities that are available in Oracle RAC are called by processing scripts of the same name as the tool or utility.

-This includes the Cluster Verification Utility (CVU), Database Configuration Assistant (DBCA), the Net Configuration Assistant (NETCA), Server Control Utility (SRVCTL), and the Global Services Daemon (GSD).
-For example, to run DBCA, enter the command dbca.
+This includes the Cluster Verification Utility (CVU), Oracle Database Configuration Assistant (Oracle DBCA), the Net Configuration Assistant (NETCA), and the Server Control Utility (SRVCTL).
+For example, to run Oracle DBCA, enter the command dbca.

-By default, Oracle Database enables traces for DBCA and the Database Upgrade Assistant (DBUA).
-For the CVU, GSDCTL, and SRVCTL, you can set the SRVM_TRACE environment variable to TRUE to make Oracle Database generate traces.
+By default, Oracle Database enables traces for Oracle DBCA and the Database Upgrade Assistant (DBUA).
+For the CVU, and SRVCTL, you can set the SRVM_TRACE environment variable to TRUE to make Oracle Database generate traces.
 Oracle Database writes traces to log files.
-For example, Oracle Database writes traces to log files in Oracle_base/cfgtoollogs/dbca and Oracle_base/cfgtoollogs/dbua for DBCA and DBUA, respectively.
+For example, Oracle Database writes traces to log files in Oracle_base/cfgtoollogs/dbca and Oracle_base/cfgtoollogs/dbca for Oracle DBCA and Oracle DBUA, respectively.

-B.5 Resolving Pending Shutdown Issues
+Resolving Pending Shutdown Issues

-In some situations a SHUTDOWN IMMEDIATE may be pending and Oracle Database will not quickly respond to repeated shutdown requests.
+In some situations a Shutdown immediate may be pending and Oracle Database will not quickly respond to repeated shutdown requests.

 This is because Oracle Clusterware may be processing a current shutdown request.
-In such cases, issue a SHUTDOWN ABORT using SQLPlus for subsequent shutdown requests.
+In such cases, issue a Shutdown Abort using SQLPlus for subsequent shutdown requests.

-B.6 How to Determine If Oracle RAC Instances Are Using the Private Network
+How to Determine If Oracle RAC Instances Are Using the Private Network

-This section describes how to manually determine if Oracle RAC instances are using the private network.
+This topic describes how to manually determine if Oracle RAC instances are using the private network.

 However, the best practice for this task is to use the Oracle Enterprise Manager Cloud Control graphical user interface (GUI) to check the interconnect.
-Also, see the Oracle Database 2 Day + Real Application Clusters Guide for more information about monitoring Oracle RAC using Oracle Enterprise Manager.